 The Illinois Department of Public Health Center for Minority Health Services is accepting applications for programs that are interested in participating in the Stand Against Cancer Initiative.
-The Initiative is funded through State of Illinois general revenue funding, and funds breast and cervical cancer prevention, education, outreach, and referral programs targeting communities of color - specifically programs with the capacity to reach rural, migrant farmworker, lesbian and bisexual minority women.
+The Initiative is funded through State of Illinois general revenue funding, and supports breast and cervical cancer prevention, education, outreach, and referral programs targeting communities of color - specifically programs with the capacity to reach rural, migrant farm-worker, lesbian and bisexual, and women of color with disabilities.
 Programs should be unique, culturally innovative, and increase the Center for Minority Health Services' ability to address the complexities that make these populations more vulnerable.

-Funding Opportunity Title: Stand Against Cancer Initiative Due Date for Applications: Friday, December21, 2012 Application Processing: One signed original and one photocopy of application to include budget forms and a signed W-9 must be mailed, or hand delivered, to the following address no later than Friday, December 21, 2012, at 3:00 p.m .
+Funding Opportunity Title: Stand Against Cancer Initiative Due Date for Applications: Friday, May 31, 2013 Application Processing: One signed original and one photocopy of application to include budget forms and a signed W-9 must be mailed, or hand delivered, to the following address no later than Friday, May 31, 2013, at 3:00 p.m .
 Faxed or electronic copies will not be accepted.
 Any applications received after this date, or not including the required number of copies, completed budget, and signed W-9 will not be reviewed.
 It shall not be sufficient to show that the application was mailed or hand-delivery was commenced before the scheduled closing time for receipt of applications.
 Illinois Department of Public Health Center for Minority Health Services 535 W. Jefferson, 5 th Floor Springfield, Illinois 62761 Attention: Marbella Marsh Eligible Applicants: Eligible applicants include, but are not limited to, community- based organizations, non-profits, private associations, faith-based organizations, voluntary organizations, organizations serving ethnic populations, local health departments, and collaborative of government and community-based organizations.
 Only organizations based in Illinois are eligible for funding.
-Funding Amount: Grant Awards To Be Determined Funding Period: January 1, 2013 through June 30, 2013
+Funding Amount: Grant Awards To Be Determined Funding Period: July 1, 2013 through June 30, 2014